Disturbance voltage

-In telecommunication, a disturbance voltage is an unwanted voltage induced in a system by natural or man-made sources.
+In telecommunications, a disturbance voltage is an unwanted voltage induced in a system by natural or man-made sources.

 In telecommunications systems, the disturbance voltage creates currents that limit or interfere with the interchange of information.
 An example of a disturbance voltage is a voltage that produces (a) false signals in a telephone, (b) Noise (radio) in a radio receiver, or (c) distortion in a received signal.